 Think Outside (the boob) takes you by the hand and walks you through how to figure out what to focus on first.
 Then you'll work through the 3-part system to create a personalized breast cancer recovery plan.
 Then you'll learn how to confidently implement your plan in a way that’s flexible to your specific needs each day.

 Think of the Think Outside (the boob) Breast Cancer Recovery Program as the must-take next best move in starting your care plan after treatment ends.

 Absolutely.
 The reason the program specifies ages 35 and up is because it covers issues related to those more specific to the 35+ age group.
-Most patients 35 and up were in the prime of their career pre-diagnosis, juggling taking care of their parents, their children, or both, and coming to terms with medical menopause rather than infertility.
-If you identify with any of these then Think Outside (the boob) is for you.
+Most patients 35 and up were in the prime of their career pre-diagnosis, juggling taking care of their parents, their children, or both, and coming to terms with medical menopause over infertility.
+If you identify with any of these then Think Outside (the boob) is for you, regardless of age.